AntonioMG99/IPTP-paper-code/README.md

 * The `Least_Squares.ipynb` file contains all code involving the Least Squares method and plots for the figures in the paper.
 This is uploaded as a Jupyter Notebook since the code is relatively fast and many results are shown.

-* The `RBFPINNs.py` file contains all code involving the RBF-PINNs method applied to the PDE models discussed in the paper (Schnakenberg, FitzHugh-Nagumo and Brusselator) and plots for the figures.

 * The `RBFPINNs_ChemPat.py` file contains all code involving the RBF-PINNs method applied to the chemical patterns and plots for the figures.
+This network can also be applied to the numerical patterns.

 ## Utils